yavzali/AgenticSMFScraper/Knowledge/WEB_ASSESSMENT_GUIDE.md

 2. **Moderately Modest** - Mostly modest, ready for import
 3. **Not Modest** - Does not meet standards, do NOT import

-**Database Status Flow**:
+**Database Status Flow** 🆕:
 ```
+🆕 shopify_status: 'draft' (product uploaded to Shopify BEFORE review)
 review_status: 'pending_modesty_review'
-   ↓ (human reviews)
+   ↓ (human reviews on web interface with Shopify CDN images)
 review_status: 'approved_for_scraping' (if Modest/Moderately Modest)
 review_status: 'rejected_not_modest' (if Not Modest)
    ↓
+🆕 Shopify API Call:
+   - Modest/Moderately Modest → Publish product (status='active')
+   - Not Modest → Keep as draft
+   ↓
+🆕 Local DB Update:
+   - shopify_status: 'published' (if Modest/Moderately Modest)
+   - shopify_status: 'draft' (if Not Modest)
-modesty_level: 'modest' or 'moderately_modest'
+modesty_level: 'modest' or 'moderately_modest' or 'not_modest'
 clothing_type: determined from product category
 ```

-**Shopify Import**:
+**Shopify Publication** 🆕:
+- ✅ **ALL products are uploaded to Shopify** as drafts BEFORE review
-- ✅ Approved products are imported to Shopify
+- ✅ **Approved products (Modest/Moderately Modest)** are published to live store
-- ❌ Rejected products are stored in database but NOT imported
+- ❌ **Rejected products (Not Modest)** remain as drafts in Shopify (for training data)

 ---